-The Best Disney Glow Sticks and Light Up Wands for the Parks
+The Best Disney Glow Sticks, Wands, and Light Up Toys for Parades

 Lately I’ve seen some people in discussion groups saying, “I’ve seen glow sticks listed on Disney World packing lists.
 I don’t understand … what are they for?”

 The simple answer is that they’re for fun once it starts to get dark outside.

 To some extent, there’s also a safety element to it.
 If your entire family is glowing, it’s a little less likely that someone will get lost.

 - Tips about bringing glow sticks into Disney World

 - 1 Can You Bring Glow Sticks to Disney World?

 - 2 Can You Bring Glow Sticks on an Airplane?

 - 3 Is it Okay to Use Glow Sticks and Light Up Toys on Dark Rides?